Public Webinar: FY 2019 Community-based Restoration Program Grants

 Join us for a webinar on December 6, 2018 at 1 p.m.
 EST to learn about NOAA's Community-based Restoration Program funding opportunity.

-Update: If you were unable to attend the December 6 webinar, the presentation slides, Q&A transcript and webinar audio are linked in the left-hand column Event Info area of this page.
+Update: If you were unable to attend the December 6 webinar, the presentation slides and Q&A transcript are linked in the left-hand column Event Info area of this page.
+You can also download the webinar audio recording.

 On November 14, 2018, NOAA released the 2019 Community-based Restoration Program Coastal and Marine Habitat Restoration Grants federal funding opportunity, which is available through NOAA Fisheries' funding opportunities.